 The Tambour Convergence Guilloché offers a double eye-catcher on its upper side.
 Firstly, through the special shape of the time display.
 The curved openings – guichets – display the hours and minutes under a slightly domed sapphire crystal, with the hour disc rotating in the upper window and the minute disc in the lower window.
 Both are made of brass plates with a 4N electroplated finish.
 A diamond-shaped marker between the two openings allows for intuitive reading.

-The rose gold cover on the front of the watch is a sophisticated competitor when it comes to catching the eye.
+The rose-gold cover on the front of the watch is sure to catch the eye.
 In a complex handcrafting process, the artisans at the Louis Vuitton Manufacture have guilloché rays of light emanating from the time display at 12 o’clock into the precious metal, complemented by a wave-shaped ring.
 To achieve this visually and haptically fascinating effect, machines from the mid-19th and early 20th centuries were used, which were restored over several months at the Fabrique des Arts, where Louis Vuitton pools its expertise in the field of craftsmanship.

 A major challenge for the guillocheurs was the curvature of the front of the 37-millimetre case.
 Pressure and cutting depth must be constantly adjusted to achieve a consistently precise engraving depth.
 The process takes 16 hours per dial.